Home / Recipes / Desserts / Mary Berry Genoise Sponge

 Tips for the Perfect Genoise Sponge

-• Apricot jam.
-Brushing the sides of the cake with apricot jam helps the almond nibs stick to the cake.
+Brush the sides of the cake with apricot jam so the almond nibs stick better.

-• Crème beurre.
-Pipe the crème beurre au moka rosettes closely together to prevent the fondant icing from running off.
+When piping crème beurre au moka, place the rosettes close together to stop the fondant icing from running between the gaps.

 • Butter – 40g (1.4 ounces) butter